aspose-cells/Aspose.Cells-API-References/english/java/com.aspose.cells/pivottable/_index.md

 ```

-Indicates whether Refresh Data or not.
+Indicates whether Refreshing Data or not.

 **Returns:**
 boolean